| ID # | RLS20006501 |

 Das Gebäude

-- Erneuerte Flure und landschaftlich gestaltete Dachterrasse
+Lobby-Renovierung (2010) Aufzugsersatz (2012) Fensterersatz (2015) Erneuerte Flure und landschaftlich gestaltete Dachterrasse

 Apartment 8A at the landmarked Potter Building is a rarely found duplex loft offering approximately 1,600 square feet of airy, light-filled, private and remarkably quiet living space with unobstructed views of City Hall Park from every window.
-Currently configured as a two-bedroom residence, this home offers remarkable flexibility: as shown in the alternate floor plans, a third bedroom or home office can easily be created on the main lower level (with Board approval).
+Currently configured as a two-bedroom residence this home offers remarkable flexibility: as shown in the alternate floor plans, a third bedroom or home office can easily be created on the main lower level (with Board approval).

 Main Level